9 back-to-school safety tips

 Keep a safe distance.
 Make sure your child understands that he does not have to engage in conversations with adults who approach him.
 Kids should always keep at least three giant steps between themselves and someone they don’t know or who make them feel uncomfortable.

 Where to go for help if needed.
-Teach your child to always stay on the designated route when walking to and from school and identify safe havens along the route where he can seek refuge if he needs help (Block Parents, offices, fast food outlets, telephones where he can call 911).
+Teach your child to always stay on the designated route when walking to and from school and identify safe havens along the route where he can seek refuge if he needs help (offices, restaurants, telephones where he can call 911).

 Create a secret family password to be used in an emergency situation.
 Choose a password that is known only to you and your child.
 Your child must always ask for this password before leaving with someone who claims to have been sent in your place.